 Having a plan for your future can be a great source of comfort.
 You can help make sure you get the type of care you want.
 Or, if someone else needs to decide about your treatment, you can choose that person ahead of time.
 By taking care of these details, you may feel more at ease.

 Do what you can to stay in control of your illness after treatment.
 Look for information about surviving with cancer.
 Check the library, look on the Internet, or join a support group.
 If you want, allow others to become involved in your health, too.
 Your close friends and loved ones may provide support when you need it most.

 You may not have a need for hospice care now or in the future.
 But if a time comes when you are not responding to treatment, hospice can give support.
-Hospice provides comfort and care when a disease can no longer be treated.
+Hospice provides comfort and care when a disease can no longer be treated with chemotherapy.
+Hospice can give as little or as much assistance as needed.
+Using hospice often means you don't need to see the doctor as often, because a hospice care provider can come to your home.
 This can ease worry not just for you, but for others in your life, too.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |